Shankara21/Shankara21/Readme.md

 <p align='center'>
 </p>

-<div size='20px'> Hi!
-My name is Muhammad Lazuardi Timur but you can call me Timur.
-Thank You for taking the time to view my GitHub Profile :smile:
+<div size='20px'> Hi there!
+My name is Muhammad Lazuardi Timur and I am a coding enthusiast.
+I am highly proficient in several programming languages including Javascript, PHP, MySQL, etc. I have a passion for coding and enjoy creating innovative solutions to complex problems.
+In addition to my technical skills, I am a highly motivated individual with excellent problem-solving abilities.
+I am always eager to learn and take on new challenges.
+If you are interested in collaborating on any coding projects, feel free to get in touch with me. :smile:
 </div>

 <h2> About Me <img src = "https://cdn-icons-png.flaticon.com/512/3357/3357329.png" height="30px"></h2>